 Chicken McCrispy is back at McDonald’s

 Chicken McCrispy—here’s a name you haven’t heard in a long, long time.
 This OG take on the McDonald’s McWings were only available between 1998 to 2002, when they disappeared off the chain’s menus islandwide, never to be seen again.
-Until today.
+Until recently.

 For those who don’t know, the McDonald’s Chicken McCrispy are deep-fried chicken legs, purportedly bigger, juicier, and better than their McWings.
 When it was launched in 1998, the promotional advertisements featured two cartoon superheroes, Flash Fry and Steam Marinade, who collaborated to create these deep-fried goodies.